Library: Policy

 (ii) an on-site interview places the interviewee at risk; or

 (iii) information must be gathered prior to discussion with the operator.
-Interviews with individuals outside of the facility are documented on Form 07LC080E, Licensing Services Supplemental Information, with a copy provided to adult interviewees;
+Interviews with individuals outside of the facility are documented on Form 07LC080E, Licensing Services Supplemental Information and provided to adult interviewees;

 (i) Parental permission prior to interviewing a child in care is not required when investigating a complaint alleging non-compliance with Licensing requirements.